 VI BRANCH LIBRARIANS

 The District will pay the wages of a branch substitute for a maximum of four weeks each year to allow the branch librarian to use leave for vacation, meetings not required by the District Library, sickness, funeral or other leave approved by the local governing authority.
-A week is defined as the number of hours the branch librarian is scheduled to work or the number of hours the branch library is scheduled to be open to the public (from Sunday-Saturday) whichever is fewer.
+A week is defined as the number of hours the branch librarian is scheduled to work or the number of hours the branch library is scheduled to be open to the public (from Sunday-Saturday) whichever is fewer (not to exceed 40 hours).
 The District does not pay for substitutes for branch staff other than the branch librarian.
 Leave allowances are calculated on a calendar year basis.

-The local governing authority pays the branch librarian for leave used.
-The branch librarian must follow the policies of the local governing authority as to the use of leave.
+The branch librarian must follow the policies of the governing authority as to the use of and payment for leave.